libbpf/libbpf-rs/CONTRIBUTING.md

 Please make an effort to add regression tests for bug fixes and unit or integration tests for newly added functionality.

+- **Add a CHANGELOG note.**
+If your change is user facing or otherwise notable, it should likely be mentioned in the respective `CHANGELOG.md` files of the crates being touched.

 - **Run rustfmt before submitting.**.
 Running rustfmt (`cargo fmt`) will help fix any styling inconsistencies.
 It is checked by CI, but running rustfmt before submitting will help reduce